AnuraagReddy123/EndangeredAnimals/README.md

 are trying to show how this animals need to be protected otherwise they will go extinct.

-Link to the game: https://simmer.io/@AVortex74/save-hyenas

 ## Technologies Used

 Tools: Unity and Visual Studio \
 Languages: C#

+## GamePlay
+Link to the game: https://simmer.io/@AVortex74/save-hyenas